Get ChatGPT for Law

 AI Contract Management: What It Is and How to Use it in 2026

-In this guide we explain AI in contract management: what it is, how it differs from traditional workflows, and where purpose‑built platforms such as Spellbook (integrated directly in Word) add value over general chatbots.
+In this guide we explain the role of atificial intelligence in contract management: what it is, how it differs from traditional workflows, and where purpose‑built platforms such as Spellbook (integrated directly in Word) add value over general chatbots.

 You’ll learn the key components—NLP, predictive analytics, knowledge graphs—and see a step‑by‑step framework for introducing AI contract management software without disrupting existing processes.
 By the end, you’ll understand which stages benefit most from automation, how to evaluate risk‑detection accuracy, and why human judgment remains indispensable to final sign‑off.